 Although it is a primary prerequisite for every job to communicate well, landing a financial manager role will push you hard to develop your interpersonal skills.
+For developing your interpersonal skills you can take communication courses for upgrading your skills.
 You will be talking to a lot of different people coming from various levels of the organizational hierarchy–from the stakeholders to executives and down to the managerial roles and team members.

 The role needs someone who will be able to translate well the complex financial terms and jargons into relatable statements which anyone in the business field can understand.